 How Does a Per Occurrence Limit Work?

-A per occurrence limit is the maximum amount your insurer will pay for one claim.
-An occurrence is typically one incident or accident that causes covered damages, so per occurrence limits apply on a per event basis.
-For example, if your general liability insurance policy has a $1 million per occurrence limit, then $1 million is the most the insurer will pay for that single covered claim, even if the total damages and legal costs end up higher.
+A per occurrence limit is the maximum your insurer pays for a single claim.
+One incident, one payout cap.
+If your general liability insurance policy has a $1 million per occurrence limit, that's all the insurer pays for that claim regardless of how high total damages and legal costs climb.

 This is designed to cap coverage for one high-cost incident.